 Danger, danger everywhere.
 It seems that every week another massive data breach or hack takes over the news.
 Millions, even billions, of personal information, emails and credit card numbers fall in the wrong hands.
-From botnets and breaches, to viruses, phishing, malware, and ransomware, cyber crimes are on the rise.
+Cybersecurity attacks are more common than ever, from botnets and breaches, to viruses, phishing, malware, and ransomware.
 These crimes cost a fortune and inflict lasting reputational damage to the brands and institutions on whom we rely.

 How much does cyber crime cost?
 Accenture’s 2017 “Cost of Cyber Crime Study” estimated the cost to an average business of $11.7 million.

 Cyber crime represents the dark side of the digital revolution.
 Organized criminals have access to the same state-of-the-art technology.
 They use the cloud, mobile, encryption, AI, IoT, and all the other transformative technologies.
 They also have the means, the skills, the motivation and the opportunity to achieve their crimes.
 That same motivation compels them to innovate and evolve their tactics to avoid detection.

 Accenture’s 2017 “Cost of Cyber Crime Study” reports that “Criminals are evolving new business models, such as ransomware-as-a-service, which mean that attackers are finding it easier to scale cybercrime globally.”

 The Modern Threat Landscape